web-ruslan/laravel-pretty-pagination/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email vipertecpro@gmail.com instead of using the issue tracker.

 ## Credits

 - [Sebastian De Deyne](https://github.com/sebastiandedeyne)
 - [All Contributors](../../contributors)

-## About Spatie
-Spatie is a webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## License